 This paper focuses on devices for particle transportation and manipulation in the interface between the micro- and macro-world by making use of AC electric fields as the contactless particle conveyor.
-By this technique, a diverse range of particle substances showed an effective frequency dependent transportation performance.
-The devices are connected to and activated by a multi-phase, programmable, high voltage supply with a profile amplitude range of up to 2 kV{ptp} .
-The energizer electrodes integrated into the devices are situated at equal distance to each other and possess different designs, such as parallel or dot-shaped conductors.
+By this technique, a range of heterogeneous particle substances showed an effective frequency dependent transportation performance.
+The devices are connected to and activated by a multi-phase, programmable, high voltage supply with a profile amplitude range of up to 2 kV.
+The energizer electrodes integrated into the devices are situated at equal distance to each other and possess different designs, such as parallel or dot-shaped conductors forming the electric panel and electric dots devices.

 Since no moving machine parts are involved, the forces of the electric field can reduce overall energy consumption.
-It is expected that the described approaches will lead to new applications in various fields, such as a parts feeder and manipulator for micro electro mechanical systems (MEMS).
+It is expected that the described approaches will lead to new applications in various fields, such as a parts feeder and manipulator for micro electro mechanical systems.

-II.
-PRINCIPLE OF CONVEYANCE
+2. PRINCIPLE OF CONVEYANCE